wchaconr/wchaconr/README.md

 -->
 ## I'm a psychologist that loves programming!

-Psychologist passionate about IT world, apprentice in web development, with solid knowledge of HTML, CSS, Javascript and Python.
-With skills in problem solving and knowledge in Mathematics, Algebra and statistics.
+Psychologist passionate about programming, on my way to become a web developer, with solid knowledge of HTML, CSS, Javascript and Python.
+With skills in problem solving, soft skills such as teamwork  and a deep knowledge in Mathematics, Algebra and statistics.

 ### Some tecnologies I have experience: